Here's How "Too Hot To Handle" Came Up With Those Price Tags

 “There were these sort of long discussions to work out what was the right amount to be a penalty when they got it, but people could still work with that,” Richards said.

-A kiss cost $3,000, oral sex costs cost $6,000 (ahem, Harry Jowsey and Francesca Farago) and sexual intercourse cost $20,000 (Harry and Francesca again.)
-We’re still not quite sure why Rhonda Paul and Sharron Townsend were handed a $16,000 fine, though.
+A kiss cost $3,000 USD, oral sex costs cost $6,000 USD (ahem, Harry Jowsey and Francesca Farago) and sexual intercourse cost $20,000 USD (Harry and Francesca again.)
+We’re still not quite sure why Rhonda Paul and Sharron Townsend were handed a $16,000 USD fine, though.
 What DID those two do in their romantic alone time in the private suite?

 Kolar said that while coming up with the price tag for full-blown intercourse was easy, pricing those “middle-ground things,” including oral sex and kisses (and likely whatever Paul and Townsend did), was harder.